KorryKatti/Thunder/Readme.md

 ## Contributing

 Thunder is an open-source project, and contributions are welcome!
-If you're interested in contributing to Thunder, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure all tests pass.
-4. Submit a pull request detailing your changes.
+For more detailed guidelines on contributing, please read [contributing.md](CONTRIBUTING.md).

 ## Reporting Issues